syndrome5/KpOpcUA/README.md

  - DLL needed to make it working well (normally in the same folder that KpOpcUA.dll)
  - Events of pre-compilation/post-compilation
  - Need to move ScadaCommSvc.Config.xml in system32 folder for windows
- - Need to move KpOpcUA_061.xml in ScadaComm/Config/
+ - Need to move KpOpcUA_061.xml in ScadaComm/Config/ and change the IP OPC UA server
  - Need to move Lang/KpOpcUA.en-GB.xml in ScadaComm/Lang/
  - Need to move OpcUADemo.tbl in Interface/DemoViews/
  - Need to modify database and pass them to ScadaServer (do it on the order of the screen)